Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Internet of Underground Things (IoUgT)

 \subsubsection{Deployment in tunnels and mines}

 One of the main application scenarios for the IoUgT is the deployment of sensor nodes in mines and tunnels.
 The main challenge for the EM signal propagation is related to the uncoordinated reflections from the walls of the tunnel or mine as well as scattering at the edges of the walls.
 This leads to the performance degradation for the signal quality and connectivity of the network.
-To address this issue, RISs can be installed in the walls and the ceiling of the tunnel in order to improve the directivity of signal propagation by steering the signal according to the direction of the passage, see Fig. \ref{fig:tunnel}.
+To address this issue, RISs can be installed in the walls and the ceiling of the tunnel in order to improve the directivity of signal propagation by steering the signal in the passage direction, see Fig. \ref{fig:tunnel}.

 Furthermore, as mentioned earlier, soil may partially absorb the signal, such that each reflection potentially contributes to the overall path loss.
 On the other hand, RISs are typically designed with the maximized reflection coefficient in order to avoid additional losses, which would otherwise render the use of RIS inefficient.
 Hence, the main challenge for the design of RIS-assisted communication in tunnels and mines is to determine the optimal strategic placement of the RISs and their phase shifts, which would guide the signal in a ping-pong manner through the passage.
 Due to the stationary deployment of the IoUgT, the optimal position and coarse values of the phase shifts can be determined very accurately offline using solely the map of the passage.